smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ### ETH_TX_REAPER_INTERVAL

-NOTE: This overrides the setting for _all_ chains, you may wish to set this on a per-chain basis using the API/CLI/GUI instead.
+NOTE: This overrides the setting for _all_ chains, you may wish to set this on a per-chain basis using the API, CLI, or GUI instead.

 - Default: `"1h"`